 Salary Sacrifice - A Tax Free Benefit for Employees

 Surprisingly enough, it is possible to receive some remuneration from your employer without paying tax or national insurance (NI).
 Such arrangements go under the general name of Salary Sacrifice.
+The range of benefits that can be provided under Salary Sacrifice has recently been reduced, but it still applies to pensions, as in this example.

 What is Salary Sacrifice?